etemtezcan/azure-microservices-demo/README.md

+This project is a modification of
 # Azure Hipster Shop: AKS Microservices Demo
+to be deployed onto digital ocean

 This project is an extension of the project "Hipster Shop: Cloud-Native Microservices Demo Application" from Google, available here: https://github.com/GoogleCloudPlatform/microservices-demo